RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/ssvc/decision_trees_from_scratch.md

 !!! abstract "Overview"

-    In this section, we walk-through building a Risk-Based Prioritization Decision Tree for use as a first-pass triage of CVEs based on [Prioritizing Vulnerability Response: A Stakeholder-Specific Vulnerability Categorization (Version 2.0)](https://resources.sei.cmu.edu/asset_files/WhitePaper/2021_019_001_653461.pdf) from scratch, in code.
+    In this section, we walk-through building a Risk Based Prioritization Decision Tree for use as a first-pass triage of CVEs based on [Prioritizing Vulnerability Response: A Stakeholder-Specific Vulnerability Categorization (Version 2.0)](https://resources.sei.cmu.edu/asset_files/WhitePaper/2021_019_001_653461.pdf) from scratch, in code.

     The recipe: